 The daily schedule in Plum Village varies depending on the season and the retreat, and varies slightly between the different hamlets.
 Every day we practice Sitting Meditation, Walking Meditation, mindful eating and mindful working together as a community.
 There is always a period of “Noble Silence” from the last evening activity until after breakfast the next day.
 One day a week is always designated Lazy Day, with no formal practice schedule.

 During our special retreats, such as the Summer Opening Retreat, 21-Day Retreat and so on, we usually have four Dharma Talks a week, for which the whole community gathers in one hamlet for the morning.
 The talk is usually offered by one of our Dharma teachers (or by Thay (Thich Nhat Hanh) through a recorded-DVD) and is followed by Walking Meditation all together through the beautiful orchards and woods.

-During our Spring, Autumn and Winter Retreats, the whole community gathers on Thursdays and Sundays for a full Day of Mindfulness in one of the hamlets (in Winter there’s also an additional Day of Mindfulness for lay practitioners every Tuesday).
+During our Spring, Autumn and Rains Retreats, the whole community gathers on Thursdays and Sundays for a full Day of Mindfulness in one of the hamlets (in the Rains Retreat there’s also an additional Day of Mindfulness for lay practitioners every Tuesday).
 The rest of the week we spend in our “home hamlet”.

 When you arrive we offer a full Orientation about Plum Village mindfulness practice and the practice schedule for your stay.